shazaibkhan/Joke-generator/README.md

+ using API to generate jokes

-this is simple joke generator using html  css and javascript using api
+this is simple joke generator using html  css and javascript